Generative multi-scale modeling via spatial autoregressive transport maps: Methodology

 We motivate regularization and sparsity by exploiting the so-called screening effect \citep[e.g.,][]{stein2002,stein2011}.
-For multiresolution spatial observations, \citet[][Example 5.1]{schafer2021} establish exponential screening rates for processes derived from elliptic boundary-value problems observed at different scales, induced by the conditional maximin ordering.
-Under the assumption that observation points are approximately homogeneously distributed within each fidelity level, we expect similar conditional independence properties to hold at fine scales.
-Importantly, the arguments presented by \citet{schafer2021} specifically accommodate settings where the coarser-fidelity observations represent local averages rather than point-wise evaluations of the underlying function, which matches the empirical scenarios examined in Section~\ref{sec:coarsening} and illustrated in Figure~\ref{fig:assumption}.
+For multi-resolution spatial observations, \citet[][Example 5.1]{schafer2021} establish exponential screening rates for processes derived from elliptic boundary-value problems observed at different scales, induced by the conditional maximin ordering.
+Under the assumption that observation points are approximately homogeneously distributed within each scale, we expect similar conditional independence properties to hold at fine scales.
+Importantly, the arguments presented by \citet{schafer2021} specifically accommodate settings where the coarser-scale observations represent local averages rather than point-wise evaluations of the underlying function, which matches the empirical scenarios examined in Section~\ref{sec:coarsening} and illustrated in Figure~\ref{fig:assumption}.

 \paragraph{Scalable inference}